-- current and prospective MIM and Chronimed employees may experience uncertainty about their future roles with the combined company, which might adversely affect MIM's and Chronimed's ability to retain employees; - current or potential MIM or Chronimed customers may delay or modify decisions regarding new programs or changes in pharmacy benefit management services, products or providers; and - managements' focus has been principally on the merger instead of on the core businesses of the respective companies and other opportunities that could have been beneficial to the respective companies.
+- current and prospective MIM and Chronimed employees may experience uncertainty about their future roles with the combined company, which might adversely affect MIM's and Chronimed's ability to retain key managers and other employees; - the attention of management of each of MIM and Chronimed may be directed toward the completion of the merger; and - current or potential MIM or Chronimed customers may delay or modify decisions regarding new programs or changes in pharmacy benefit management services, products or providers.

-These disruptions could be exacerbated by a delay in the completion of the merger or termination of the merger agreement and could have an adverse effect on the business, financial results or stock prices of MIM or Chronimed if the merger is not completed or on the combined company if the merger is completed after significant delay.
+These disruptions could be exacerbated by a delay in the completion of the merger or termination of the merger agreement and could have an adverse effect on the business, financial results or stock price of MIM or Chronimed if the merger is not completed or on the combined company if the merger is completed after significant delay.

-Chronimed, its board of directors and MIM are defendants in a lawsuit challenging the merger that could delay or prevent completion of the merger, and Chronimed and MIM (or the combined company if the merger is completed) may incur substantial costs in defending the litigation, all of which could adversely affect the respective businesses, financial results or stock prices of Chronimed, MIM and the combined company.
+Chronimed and its board of directors are defendants in a lawsuit challenging the merger that could delay or prevent completion of the merger, and Chronimed (or the combined company if the merger is completed) may incur substantial costs in defending the litigation, all of which could adversely affect the respective businesses, financial results or stock prices of Chronimed, MIM and the combined company.

 On August 16, 2004, Robert Unger filed a lawsuit in Hennepin County District Court in Minneapolis, Minnesota against Chronimed and its board of directors seeking to, among other things, certify the lawsuit as a class action on behalf of a class of Chronimed stockholders, enjoin the consummation of the merger and rescind the merger, to the extent already implemented.
-On December 10, 2004, an amended complaint was served and filed that added The Abernathy Group, Growth Trust as a plaintiff and MIM as a defendant.
-Chronimed and the Chronimed board of directors filed motions to dismiss on January 10, 2005.
-MIM has not yet responded to the amended complaint.
-Discovery requests have been served on Chronimed, the individual defendants and third parties, including the financial advisors to MIM and Chronimed.
-Chronimed and the individual defendants responded to the discovery requests in December 2004.
-There is no assurance that this litigation will be resolved in a manner favorable to Chronimed, the Chronimed board of directors and MIM or that such litigation will not delay or prevent completion of the merger.
+Chronimed and the board of directors have not yet filed an answer to the complaint as the plaintiff's counsel has informed the defendants' counsel that the complaint will be amended in the near future.
+Chronimed and the board of directors will have 30 days in which to respond to the amended complaint.
+The plaintiff has served discovery requests on the defendants and third parties including the financial advisors to MIM and Chronimed.
+Chronimed is required to respond to the first discovery request by November 15, 2004, absent an extension of that date.
+There is no assurance that this litigation will be resolved in a manner favorable to Chronimed and its board of directors or that such litigation will not delay or prevent completion of the merger.